Lancelot: Guinevere's rivals and Galehaut

+The exact nature of Galehaut's passion for Lancelot is a subject of debate among modern scholars, with some interpreting it as intimate friendship and others as love similar to that between Lancelot and Guinevere.
+Galehaut is obsessed with having Lancelot all for himself.
+Publicly submissive to Lancelot by his own choice, he is constantly acting very possessive of him regarding both Guinevere and Arthur, so much that Gawain comments that Galehaut is more jealous of Lancelot than any knight is of his lady.
+At first, Lancelot goes to live with Galehaut in his home country of Sorelois.
+Guinevere joins them there after Lancelot saves her from the bewitched Arthur during the "false Guinevere" episode.
+After that, Arthur invites Galahaut to join the Round Table.
+Galahaut is also the one who convinces Guinevere that she may return Lancelot's affection.
+In the Prose Tristan and its adaptations, including the account within the post-Vulgate Queste, Lancelot himself harbors in his castle the fugitive lovers Tristan and Iseult as they flee from the vengeful King Mark of Cornwall.

 Faithful to Queen Guinevere, he refuses the forceful advances of Queen Morgan le Fay, Arthur's enchantress sister.
 Morgan constantly attempts to seduce Lancelot, whom she at once lustfully loves and hates with the same great intensity.
 She even kidnaps him repeatedly, once with her coven of fellow magical queens including Sebile.
 On one occasion (as told in the prose Lancelot), Morgan agrees to temporarily release Lancelot to save Gawain, on the condition that Lancelot will return to her immediately afterwards; she then sets him free under the further condition that he not spend any time with either Guinevere or Galehaut for a year.
 This condition causes Lancelot to go half mad, and Galehaut to fall sick out of longing for him.
 Galehaut eventually dies of anguish, after he receives a false rumour of Lancelot's suicide.